 Summer School – Transition/Literacy (Gr.
 8s)

-Grade 8 students can attend a non-credit bearing transition / literacy program at their secondary school before starting Grade 9 in September.
+Recommended Grade 8 students can attend a non-credit bearing transition / literacy program at their secondary school before starting Grade 9 in September.
+Recommendation for program participation will come from the Grade 8 Teacher, Elementary Principal, Secondary Administrator or Student Success Teacher.
+A registration link directly to the registration form will be provided to the Grade 8 student by the individual who recommended the program.
 There is no cost associated with attending this program.
-Registration links are now opens (see links below for individual schools) and will close June 15, 2022.

 BENEFITS of the Program